Domaine Antonin Guyon - Corton-Charlemagne Grand Cru 2009

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France

-Rated estate (2022 guide) 1*Star (Up-and-coming stars or quality winemakers producing wines of a high standard—you won’t be disappointed when tasting the wines from these estates)
+Rated estate (2022 guide) 1*Star (Up-and-coming stars or quality winemakers producing wines of a high standard—you won’t be disappointed when you taste the wines from these estates)

 About the estate:

 Founded in 1960 by Antonin Guyon, this estate is now managed by his son Dominique, who is passionate about winemaking, and supported by Greek oenologist Kyriakos Kynigopoulos.
-The range of wines offered is extensive, with highlights including, in the Côte de Nuits, a remarkable Chambolle Clos du Village, and, in the Côte de Beaune, four superb Cortons, including a Corton-Charlemagne.
+The range is extensive, with highlights including, in the Côte de Nuits, a remarkable Chambolle Clos du Village, and, in the Côte de Beaune, four superb Cortons, including a Corton-Charlemagne.

 Wine Enthusiast